finbourne/lusid-sdk-java-preview/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the portfolio to retrieve the cashflow for.
     String code = "code_example"; // String | The code of the portfolio to retrieve the cashflow for.
 Together with the scope this               uniquely identifies the portfolio.
     String fromEffectiveAt = "fromEffectiveAt_example"; // String | The lower bound effective datetime or cut label (inclusive) from which to retrieve the data.
 There is no lower bound if this is not specified.
     String toEffectiveAt = "toEffectiveAt_example"; // String | The upper bound effective datetime or cut label (inclusive) from which to retrieve the data.
-There is no upper bound if this is not specified.
+The upper bound defaults to 'today' if it is not specified
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the portfolio.
 Defaults to return the latest version               of each transaction if not specified.
     String filter = "filter_example"; // String | Expression to filter the result set.
 For example, to filter on the Transaction Type, use \"type eq 'Buy'\"               Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     String recipeIdScope = "recipeIdScope_example"; // String | The scope of the given recipeId
     String recipeIdCode = "recipeIdCode_example"; // String | The code of the given recipeID
     try {
-      ResourceListOfPortfolioCashFlow result = apiInstance.getPortfolioCashFlows(scope, code, fromEffectiveAt, toEffectiveAt, asAt, filter, recipeIdScope, recipeIdCode);
+      ResourceListOfInstrumentCashFlow result = apiInstance.getPortfolioCashFlows(scope, code, fromEffectiveAt, toEffectiveAt, asAt, filter, recipeIdScope, recipeIdCode);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling TransactionPortfoliosApi#getPortfolioCashFlows");